DN-debug/GDM-Background-Changer-SUDO/README.md

 using Zenity.

 ## Demo
-A bit of screen tearing is visible but the job of demo is getting done.
+A bit of screen tearing is visible in the gif but the job of showing the demo is getting done.
 ![](gbc_test.gif)

 ## How to use?